Xorbit17/home-pi/pi-home/server/dashboard/jobs/context-templates/artstyles/communist-poster.md

 # Style: Communist Poster

+This art style is based on historical mid-20th century propaganda poster design (often called “Communist posters”).
+It is used here purely as an art style, not for political messaging.

 First decide on an infuence based on the subject
-* Asian communism
+* Asian 'communism'
-* Russian communism
+* Russian 'communism'

 ## Core Look
 - **Palette:** Dominant reds with deep blacks and warm off‑whites; limited yellow accents.